Stocks rally as optimism builds around coronavirus vaccine

 Other mega-cap tech companies, including Amazon Inc., Facebook Inc. Microsoft Corp. and Tesla Inc., continued to grind higher.

-Nikola Corp. shares continued to see volatility after short-seller Hindenberg Research said the electric-truck maker’s rebuttal of its claims is a “tacit admission of securities fraud.”
-Hindenberg last week accused Nikola of misleading partners about its technology.
+Nikola Corp. shares continued to see volatility after the U.S. Securities and Exchange commission opened an investigation into the electric-truck maker after short-seller Hindenberg Research last week accused the company of misleading partners about its technology.
 Nikola has called the claims “false and deceptive.”

 Meanwhile, Kraft Heinz Co. plans to reduce costs by $2 billion over the next five years, CEO Miguel Patricio told The Wall Street Journal.
 The company plans to use some of the savings to increase marketing spending by 30%.